actions/create-github-app-token/README.md

 ### `owner`

-**Optional:** GitHub App installation owner.
+**Optional:** The owner of the GitHub App installation.
 If empty, defaults to the current repository owner.

 ### `repositories`